 If you haven't found a place to stay before you come out here, make sure you arrange for a temporary place to stay while you look for housing.
 Many of the current students (email: beastmail@lists.berkeley.edu) have sleeping bags and spare sofas, floors, etc. that you can sleep on for a few days.
-Otherwise, there are hotels and AirBNB's around, but they're going to cost you more than most students like to pay, especially if your short stay there gets extended by an inability to find a place to live.
+Otherwise, there are hotels and AirBNB's around, but they're going to cost you more than most students like to pay.
 Feel free to contact us if you need help working out some arrangement.